Perpetto/hack4data_setup/Readme.md

   - Most Effective Slots by Viewed Recommendations (ask us for details on this one)

 * Build a PredictionIO template on your own starting with this [skeleton template](https://github.com/apache/incubator-predictionio-template-skeleton)!
+* Build a website / web service that utilizes machine learning technology!
+See (http://predictionio.incubator.apache.org/demo/tapster/) for some inspiration.

 The server contains the following: